-The directors are responsible for our U.K. Annual Report, containing the Strategic Report, this Directors' Report, the Directors' Remuneration Report, the Corporate Governance Report, and the financial statements contained herein, in accordance with applicable law and regulations.
+The directors are responsible for our U.K. Annual Report, containing the Strategic Report, this Directors' Report, the Corporate Governance Report, the Directors' Remuneration Report, and the financial statements contained herein, in accordance with applicable law and regulations.
 The Companies Act requires the directors to prepare financial statements for each financial year.
-Under that law the directors have prepared the consolidated financial statements in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board and as adopted by the European Union and Company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law).
+Under that law the directors have prepared the consolidated financial statements in accordance with international financial reporting standards as issued by the International Accounting Standards Board and as adopted by the European Union and Company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law).